samtron1412/docs/tech/it/os/unix/linux/arch/archlinux.md

 # Tips & Tricks

+## Resize the LVM logical volumes with LUKS (dm-crypt)

+1. Boot to a live system using usb
+2. Open the disk: `cryptsetup open /dev/sda2 encrypted-lvm`
+3. Shrinking a logical volume and resize the file system at the same
+   time: `lvresize -L -45GB -r /dev/vol-group1/logical-vol2`
+4. Expanding a logical volume and resize the file system at the same
+   time: `lvresize -l +100%FREE -r /dev/vol-group1/logical-vol2`
+5. Diactivate the logical volumes: `vgchange -an`
+6. Close the encrypted disk: `cryptsetup close encrypted-lvm`

 ## Remap Caps Lock key to Escape key + Automatically detect a plugging keyboard

 This method can be using to remap any key automatically when the